Immortal Jellyfish Life Cycle

 In order to do this reversion, the immortal jellyfish will use tissue from the circulatory canal system as well as the bell surface and the process used is called transdifferentiation.

-In order to get a full picture on its life cycle, the graphic will help:
+To understand its transformation and to get a full picture on the immortal jellyfish life cycle, the graphic below will help: